 Following high school, Arnold apprenticed as an auto service technician and attained his journeyman ticket from the Northern Alberta Institute of Technology (NAIT).
 Arnold has also earned a business degree from the University of the Fraser Valley (UFV) while continuing his automotive career.

 In October 2015, Arnold Viersen was elected as the Conservative Member of Parliament for Peace River—Westlock.
 At 105,095 sq. km., the riding is one of the largest districts in Canada and represents one-third of Northern Alberta.
 Peace River – Westlock has a population of 108,095 and includes fourteen First Nations and three Metis Settlements.
+Arnold is honoured by the trust his constituents have given him and is committed to representing their voices in Ottawa.

-Arnold has actively advocated against online sexual violence and human trafficking.
+Arnold has actively fought against online sexual violence and human trafficking.
 On March 8, 2016, Arnold introduced Motion M-47 that instructed the Health Committee to examine the public health effects of the ease of access and viewing of online violent and degrading sexually explicit material on children, women, and men.
 Working across party lines, Arnold gained the support of the Conservative, Liberal, NDP, Bloc and Green parties and on December 8, 2016, Motion M-47 was unanimously adopted by the House of Commons.
 During the spring of 2017, the Health Committee studied the topic of Motion M-47 and tabled a report in the House of Commons on June 9, 2017.